 Two of most interesting and highest factor scoring differences between Vital and Depressed types are the following items.

 At a certain point in my life my parents distanced themselves from me (and they remain distant).

 At a certain point in my life I distanced myself from my parents (and I remain distant).

-Since no one chooses to be born, it makes sense that one's parents, one's maker / original propeller, appear to have a profound effect on a person's outlook on life, their will to live.
-Unhealthy attachment issues appear to be the preeminent determinant in whether a person has a Vital or Depressive orientation (certainly generic inheritance plays a role here to, i.e. inheriting a negative/depressive disposition).
-Not all unhealthy attachment issues are about parental rejection, excessive coddling and/or closeness (over-parenting) can also result in a helpless disposition that defines the Depressive personality (as discussed in this article).
+Since no one chooses to be born, it makes sense that one's parents, one's maker / original propeller, appear to have a profound effect on a person's outlook on life, their will to live (both environmentally and genetically).
+Being distant is also a personality trait on it's own that's correlated with being Depressive and has a genetic component (source).
+Another significant item which correlated with being Depressed is "I cannot explain why my parents are they way they are (or were the way they are)."
+It seems growing up with parents that don't know who they are results in kids who don't know who they are, and as a result, Depression because having no sense of identity is basically a depression of the self.
+Regardless, unhealthy attachment issues (whether genetic or environmentally caused) appear to be a preeminent feature in whether a person has a Vital or Depressive orientation.
+Not all unhealthy attachment issues are about parental rejection or genetics, excessive coddling and/or closeness (over-parenting) can also result in a helpless disposition that defines the Depressive personality (as discussed in this article).

 If you are someone who thinks they had/have healthy attachments BUT romantic relationship breakups are very difficult for you, break your will, then you need to reexamine your attachment history/reality because an authentic Vital type weathers romantic rejections very well, a Depressive does not.
 If the loss of a relationship ruins your will to live, you didn't have much of a will to live to begin with.